itmaybejj/editoria11y/index.md

 Editoria11y (editorial [ally](https://www.a11yproject.com/)) is a user-friendly accessibility checker that addresses three critical needs for content authors:

 1. It runs automatically.
 Modern spellcheck works so well because it is always running; put spellcheck behind a button and few users remember to run it!
 1. It focuses exclusively on straightforward issues a content author can easily understand and easily fix.
-Yes; comprehensive testing should be a key part of site creation, but if a tool is going to run automatically, it will drive an author bonkers if it is constantly alerting on code they do not understand and cannot fix.
+Yes; comprehensive testing should be a key part of site creation, but if a tool is going to run automatically, it will do more harm than good if it is constantly alerting on code they do not understand and cannot fix.
 1. It runs in context.
 Modern content management systems often assemble pages from many sources.
 Only the assembled page can be checked for things like the header outline order.

 ## The authoring experience